acadonis/Project-1-Space-Invaders/README.md

 ### Installation

-Fork the repository from github.
+Fork the repository

+Clone the repository down to your local system

 Open the index.html